 We report the health and economic dynamics in this case in Figure 7, which mirrors Figure 6 of the full model and again compares laissez-faire, Nash equilibrium, and optimal coordination.
-Table 4 reports the corresponding statistics in greater detail.
-In this case, and different from the case with tariffs, the domestic containment policies adopted under coordinated planning and in Nash equilibrium are qualitatively and quantitatively very similar, and so are the outcomes.
+Table 5 reports the corresponding statistics in greater detail.
+In this case, and different from the case with tariffs, the domestic containment policies adopted under coordinated planning and in Nash equilibrium are qualitatively and quantitatively quite similar, and so are the outcomes.
 In particular, governments in Nash equilibrium cannot use tariffs to counteract the risk-sharing policies that are optimal under coordination.
-Therefore, key variables such as the terms of trade now move very much alike under coordination and non-coordination, and fur-thermore, they move very little.
+Therefore, key variables such as the terms of trade now move much alike under coordination and non-coordination, and furthermore, they move little.
 Thus, in terms of the observed dynamics in this world with only domestic containment measures, "Nash broadly gets it right".

-This, however, masks some important differences between the two settings that are brought to light in Table 4.
-As the third line shows, Nash governments do almost exactly as well as the social planner in each country.23 But they achieve this optimum for very different reasons.
-In each country, optimal coordination yields significantly higher economic benefits than the Nash outcome, but loses almost exactly as much aggregate utility in terms of health (a difference that is invisible in the first row of Figure 7, but shows up in Table 4).
+This, however, masks an important difference between the two settings that is brought to light in Table 5.
+As the third line shows, Nash governments do almost exactly as well as the social planner in each country.
+But they achieve this optimum for rather different reasons.
+In each country, optimal coordination yields significantly higher economic benefits than the Nash outcome, but loses almost exactly as much aggregate utility in terms of health (a difference that is invisible in the first row of Figure 7, but shows up in Table 5).
 Hence, the social planner implements a quite different health-consumption tradeoff from Nash, relative to the laissez-faire case.
 In fact, as noted before, Nash governments ignore the positive international health externality of their aggressive economic policies.
 The social planner takes this externality into account and thus implements slightly weaker containment measures.
-This creates a real trade-off, which is different from the case when governments have both instruments at their disposal - domestic containment and tariffs - as in that case international coordination improves the Nash outcome in terms of health and consumption.
+This creates a real tradeoff, which is different from the case when governments have both instruments at their disposal - domestic containment and tariffs - as in that case international coordination improves upon the Nash outcome in terms of health and consumption.